nxrighthere/ENet-CSharp/README.md

 Compiled libraries
 --------
-You can grab compiled libraries from the [release](https://github.com/nxrighthere/ENet-CSharp/releases) section.
+You can grab compiled libraries from the [release](https://github.com/nxrighthere/ENet-CSharp/releases) section:

 `ENet-CSharp` contains compiled assembly with native libraries for the .NET environment.